Hapag Lloyd's IMO2020 Fuel Bill: One Billion Dollars

 Box ship operator Hapag-Lloyd has said that the cost of switching to low sulfur fuels will be EUR 1.1-1.2 billion ($1.3bn) annually.

 The majority of the firm's fleet will use IMO2020-compliant fuel.
-Ten of its 235 ships with emissions abatement or scrubber technology with one ship to be converted to run on liquefied natural gas, according to Reuters.
+Ten of its 235 ships with emissions abatement or scrubber technology with one ship to be converted to run on liquefied natural gas.

 The cost of IMO2020 compliance was given by its chief executive, Rolf Habben Jansen, when speaking about the company's first quarter results.